Deceived by Trust

-Deceived by Trust is a 1995 American made-for-television drama film directed by Chuck Bowman.
+Deceived by Trust (also known as Deceived by Trust: A Moment of Truth), is a 1995 American made-for-television drama film directed by Chuck Bowman.
 It stars ex-Hunter co-star Stepfanie Kramer, Shannon Fill, Conor O'Farrell, and Michael Gross.
 The film made its debut on NBC on 23 October 1995.
+The movie is the 12th installment in "The Moment of Truth" series from NBC.
+The drama was the highest-rated movie of the season.
+It is based on a true story, with the names and location of the events changed.

 Plot

-When a beautiful high student named Cindy (Fill) is sexually harassed by Dr. Gordon Powell (Gross), the principal at her high school, she seeks out guidance counselor Sarah Collins (Kramer).
+When a beautiful high school student named Cindy (Fill) is sexually harassed by Dr. Gordon Powell (Gross), the principal at her high school, she seeks out guidance counselor Sarah Collins (Kramer).
 Throughout the film, Collins undertakes some very drastic measures intended to get Dr. Powell fired from his job as principal.
 Later, Cindy transfers to another school after recanting her story.
 Just when nothing seems to have come to pass, Collins soon discovers that Dr. Powell has had a history of sexually harassing other female students, so the question becomes "can Collins ever prove Dr. Powell's guilt before he strikes again?".